I cannot recall the one and only time I saw myself perform on television with my singing group even though it was one of

 We auditioned for the show’s emcee at his Northeast Philadelphia home and he agreed to performance a few weeks later.
 We purchased matching shirts like the one Seinfeld wore for his television appearance and we practiced two songs from our “Golden Oldies” repertoire.

 I remember walking onto the dance floor and staring at the bright lights that lit us up for the camera.
 My voice was the first one heard because I opened with a bass sound to start the Rock & Roll beat.
-I was advised later to remove my glasses because the lights shined too bright and the reflection was distracted.
+I was advised later to remove my glasses because the lights shined too brightly and the reflection was distracted.

 All went well with the show and I’ll never forget Super Lou speaking to us at the end, stating my name as the “boom, boom” man!
 I couldn’t smile any brighter than I did at that wonderful moment.
 We sounded good and I can tell you there is nothing more divine sounding than harmonizing in a group!

 We called ourselves The Five Jaunts.
 The night of our television appearance, we also “appeared” at a party held by Bob Palumbo in his mom’s house in the Brewerytown section of Philadelphia.
 I remember how a cute little redhead kept giving me the eye.
 I got my very own “groupie” I thought but failed to get her more interested in a more intimate relationship with me.

 The problem is, however, I cannot remember seeing us sing on television.
 I have no memory whatsoever and I wonder today if I’m experiencing the early stages of Alzheimer’s disease.
 I simply can’t recall the television viewing even though I can remember the performance.

 I do have lots of memories of singing together and I am so grateful that someone made a copy of our television appearance while you can’t see us perform, you can at least listen to The Five Jaunts.
 Give a listen here: